Drew Bledsoe: New England Patriots: 1993–2001

 Bledsoe started the 1999 season very strong, with 13 touchdowns and only four interceptions as the Patriots held a 6–2 midseason record.
 However, Bledsoe subsequently threw only six touchdowns and 17 interceptions, and the team finished with an 8–8 record, while Bledsoe was sacked a career-high 55 times.
 The team's slide continued into the 2000 season as the Patriots ended with a 5–11 record.
 Bledsoe threw a then-career low thirteen interceptions that year but was sacked 45 times.

 In March 2001, Bledsoe signed a then-record 10-year, $103 million contract.
 During the second game of the 2001 season on September 23, Bledsoe was racing toward the sideline on third-and-10 when New York Jets linebacker Mo Lewis leveled him with a hard, but clean hit.
 Bledsoe was about to dive for the first down marker, but defensive end Shaun Ellis clipped Bledsoe's ankles as he was about to dive, resulting in Lewis hitting Bledsoe while he was standing straight up.
 With Bledsoe appearing to have suffered a concussion, backup Tom Brady came in to finish the game.
 After the game, team trainer Ron O'Neill suspected Bledsoe did not look right and asked him to come to the medical room for evaluation.
 Team doctor Bert Zarins ran some tests and discovered Bledsoe's heart was racing.
 Zarins realized that this was something much more serious than a concussion; normally, concussed people have their heart rates tail off dramatically.
 Bledsoe was rushed to the hospital, where it was discovered that Lewis' hit sheared a blood vessel in his chest, causing a hemothorax that had him bleeding a pint of blood an hour.
+Doctors inserted a chest tube to alleviate bleeding, and Bledsoe was in the hospital for a few days.